Woocommerce

 This will carry over the Content and Designs from your main Store.
 Remember to translate Headlines to the right language as well.

-Install and Configure #
+Install and configure #

-In the settings panel for woocommerce you will see the settings as normal.
 If WPML is active and configured on your WordPress site, you will see Multi Language Scope with the current language towards the top of the settings page.

-In order to swap the language simply use the selector on the top panel.
+In order to swap the language, simply use the selector on the top panel.
 You should select the language you wish to configure Clerk for, and provide your desired settings.
 Repeat this for each language.

-Note that selecting All Languages from this dropdown is not advised, when saving your configuration, since it will only save your settings as a fallback only.
+Note that selecting All Languages from this dropdown is not advised when saving your configuration, since it will only save your settings as a fallback only.

-Sync your domains #
+Sync domains #

 Once you have extended the plugin, you can now sync each of your Stores with their language domain.